 Sometimes I feel that a certain topic is so important, that I want to run an event as Side Event as well (if nobody else does).
 That made me organising and running the Decentralize Camp together with Bastian Allgeier in 2014 and an IndieWebCamp in 2015, led by Jeremy Keith and Aaron Parecki

 I love taking photos.
 I never learned taking photos and I often don’t now what I am doing, but I really like that I am able to catch a moment and capture the time in my photos.
 Especially being at events as and event organiser helps me to take photos, that a photographer maybe would not take sometimes.
-You can have a look at my event photos on Flickr (and other photos as well).
+You can have a look at my past event photos on Flickr or my more recent photos here on this website (and other photos as well).
 If you need someone to catch the spirit and feeling of your event in photos, please send me an email and we speak about it.

 And here?
 While writing this, on